lectron/kosmos/README.md

 [Make money via our bounty Program](https://www.bountysource.com/teams/minecraftly)

 We empower and compensate the community for helping us fix bugs and add new features.

 ---

+##Uniqueness
+  - Individual world per player.
+  - Accessible via a player's own username: {username}.m.ly
+  - If a player changes username, the server will map to that subdomain accordingly.
+  - Worlds are always on, no need to "startup on demand", or "stop when inactive".
+  - A player is admin control of their world.
+They have access to:
+    - 1. Kick, Ban, Mute others
+    - 2. Whitelist their world
+    - 3. Reset their world, while keeping their inventories.
+    - 4. Appoint moderators, and give trust to people at different trust levels
+  - Teleportation cross worlds
+  - No slots limit.

+---